algon85/revit-structural-modeling-foundations/explanations/structural-vs-architectural-elements.md

 This is the most distinct difference in Revit.
 * **Architectural Columns:** Used for "furring out" or aesthetic cladding around a structural member.
 They take on the material of whatever wall they touch.
 * **Structural Columns:** These are the actual load-bearing members (W-Shapes, Concrete Rectangles).
 They are placed from "Level Down" by default (representing the way they are built) whereas Architectural columns are "Level Up."

+### 3. Floors/Slabs
+* **Architectural Floors:** Used for floor finishes (tile, carpet, hardwood).
+They do not contribute to the building's stiffness.
+* **Structural Floors:** Includes a "Structural Deck" parameter.
+These can be analyzed for spans and directions.

+---

+## Why the Distinction Matters